d1ceward/plausible_on_dokku/README.md

 ## Domain

-To get the routing working, we need to apply a few settings.
-First we set the domain.
+To enable routing for the Plausible app, we need to configure the domain.
+Execute the following command:

 ```bash
 dokku domains:set plausible plausible.example.com